Counterfactual Inference for Consumer Choice Across Many Product Categories: Assessing Model Performance and Fit

+A different approach for assessing models is to see how well each does at learning patterns that we believe to be true about the world.
 None of the models were given data from the product hierarchy data about the ``class'' or ``subclass'' each product is categorized under.
 These groupings are more fine grained than the ``category'' level that we focused on for modeling product substitution.
-Nevertheless, we show that the Nested Factorization model correctly infers that products that are in the same class or subclass are more similar to each other, and as a result these models predict higher levels of cross price elasticities between products that are in the same class or subclass than between items that are in different classes/subclasses. \todo[inline]{The Elasticities tables is fairly large/wide.
-We could split into one table for own price and one table for the cross price elasticities.}
+Nevertheless, we show that the Nested Factorization model correctly infers that products that are in the same class or subclass are more similar to each other, and as a result these models predict higher levels of cross-price elasticities between products that are in the same class or subclass than between items that are in different classes/subclasses.